This article is part of a larger series on Accounting Software.

 Upon onboarding, the dedicated bookkeeping expert will log important notes about the client to help Pilot fully understand the client’s business and operations.
 This log can be found in the Customer Context tab.
 These notes are regularly maintained to make it easy for anyone in Pilot to help the client in case their dedicated bookkeeper is out.

-Pilot also provides a unique account checklist that helps Pilot bookkeepers stay organized when doing your bookkeeping.
+Pilot provides a unique account checklist that helps Pilot bookkeepers stay organized when doing your bookkeeping.
 The items in this checklist include:

 - Customer context